CedricPerret/JuliassicPark/README.md

 Choose the level that matches your model.
 If fitness depends only on the individual, you can define the function for a single trait.
 If it depends on within-group interactions, you need to define it at the population level.
 If it depends on interactions between groups, you need to define it at the metapopulation level.

-To avoid ambiguity, it is recommended to **specify the expected input type explicitly** (for example `Number`, `Tuple`, `Vector`, or `Vector{Vector}`).
+To avoid ambiguity, it is recommended to **specify the expected input type explicitly** (for example `Number`, `Tuple`, `Vector`, or `Vector{<:Vector}`).
 If you do not, the system will try to guess the level by trial and error.
 In that case, if there is a mistake inside the fitness function, the error may show up in confusing places rather than pointing to the real cause.
 Being explicit makes your function **safer** (errors are caught in the right place) and often **faster** (Julia can optimize code more effectively when types are clear).

 #### Optional extra outputs